The laser has been used in various types of industries for varied industrial applications.

-Since the laser paint removal tools cost expensive, the process of hiring a professional and getting the job done can be expensive too.
+Since the laser paint removal tools cost expensive (even the cheapest one can cost thousands of dollars), the process of hiring a professional and getting the job done can be expensive too.

 Rust, paint, varnishes, and various other contaminants can be hard to remove, especially when thick layers have been deposited one over another for a long time.

 Although expensive, using a high-intensity laser beam can be a game-changer.